SnowLune/snowlune/README.md

 ## Hi, I'm Luna!
 ###### 27 | she/her
 I like to code.
 I especially like to code things that really interest me.
+I care about web accessibility a lot.
 ### Currently...
-I'm currently in a full stack web development bootcamp learning all about HTML/CSS/Javascript and a myriad of web APIs
+I'm currently in a full stack web development bootcamp learning all about HTML/CSS/Javascript and many more technologies (MERN stack) and APIs

 ### Favourite technologies/languages
 - C/C++, JavaScript, Python, Rust, Lua